Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 *Example : if you have two conditions - Conflict (C) and No-Conflict (NC) - with 20 items in each, you can name your items : C_1, NC_1, C_2, NC_2, C_3 ...*

-## STEP 2 : Write a program generating a `.txt` file with the complete structure of the experiment and import it on Qualtrics;
+## Step 2: Write a program generating a `.txt` file with the complete structure of the experiment and import it on Qualtrics;

 Fortunately, Qualtrics allows you to import a simple survey structure in a `.txt` file, using a specific syntax.
 However, the features you can implement through this file are very limited.
 For instance, you cannot configurate the display time.
 This file will only allow you to create the "squeletton" of your survey.